Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Hamiltonian formalism

-which explicitly shows that a spatially covariant gravity theory where temporal derivatives arise only through the extrinsic curvature has 3 propagating degrees of freedom, regardless of the presence of additional auxiliary field(s).
+which explicit shows that spatially covariant gravity with temporal derivative arises only through the extrinsic curvature, has 3 propagating degrees of freedom, no matter with or without extra auxiliary field(s).